 This orphanage has been housing and feeding orphaned, disabled children since 1924.
 They house approximately 200 children who are afflicted with a variety of mental and physical ailments.
 You will bring joy and cheer to their day by entertaining the children through storytelling, playing games, and teaching them new fun activities.
 You’ll leave your mark on the orphanage as you help with adding a new pathway to the orphanage grounds and assist with painting and other restoration projects.

 Layers of history are all around you and reveal periods of French and Chinese occupation.
 The charming capital has aged well, preserving the Old Quarter, monuments that include the Temple of Literature (the spiritual home of Confucianism), the One Pillar Pagoda and the mausoleum of Ho Chi Minh.
-Marvel in awe at the stunning colonial architecture of Hanoi that sit alongside modern developments.
+Explore the history of the Vietnam War while touring the Hanoi Hilton, the Vietnamese POW prison that held Americans during the Vietnam War.
 Learn the local craft how to lacquer paint with a professional artist – you will make your own traditional Vietnamese painting to bring home.
 Lakes, parks, tree-lined boulevards, more than 600 temples and pagodas add to the appeal of this city.
+Sample local Vietnamese delicacies and wander around Hoan Kiem Lake.

 This is Vietnam’s most popular tourist hub.
 When you see the beauty that leaves you breathless and in disbelief, you will know why.
 Picture emerald waters dotted with towering, limestone island mountains.
 The bay is surrounded by lush rainforests that were once a natural form of fortification for invaders looking to make their way into Thailand.
 Ha Long Bay is a UNESCO World Heritage Site and a must to explore and enjoy the natural wonder of Vietnam.
 On your cruise of the emerald bay, you will have the opportunity to kayak and swim in the tranquil waters and explore the Sung Sot Cave with its stalagmites and stalactites.
 Top off your day by seeing the city at night via cable car and the Sun Wheel Ferris Wheel.